deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

     context = Context()
     serialized_context = context.model_dump_json()

-Knowing that, you can easily extend DFF to work with storages like Memcache or web APIs of your liking.
+Knowing that, you can easily extend Chatsky to work with storages like Memcache or web APIs of your liking.